nktknshn/idrive-cli/README.md

-# Unofficial iCloud Drive client built on the icloud.com/drive API
+# Unofficial iCloud Drive client for Linux built on the icloud.com/drive API

 ## Overview